astronomer/airflow-guides/guides/scheduling-in-airflow.md

 One of the most fundamental features of Apache Airflow is the ability to schedule jobs.
 Historically, Airflow users could schedule their DAGs by specifying a `schedule_interval` with a cron expression, timedelta, or using a preset Airflow schedule.
 Then with the release of Airflow 2.2 in October 2021, scheduling flexibility was massively increased with the introduction of timetables.
 Timetables allow users to create their own custom schedules using Python, eliminating gaps in scheduling capability previously caused by limitations of cron.
 Now no matter what use case your DAG is serving, it can be scheduled in Airflow.

-In this guide, we'll walk through Airflow scheduling concepts and the different ways you can schedule a DAG, with a focus on new features released in Airflow 2.2.
+In this guide, we'll walk through Airflow scheduling concepts and the different ways you can schedule a DAG with a focus on new features released in Airflow 2.2.

+> Note: All code in this guide can be found in [this repo](https://github.com/astronomer/airflow-scheduling-tutorial).

 ## Scheduling Concepts

-There are a couple of concepts in Airflow that are important to understand related to scheduling:
+There are a couple of concepts and terms in Airflow that are important to understand related to scheduling:

 - **Data Interval**: The period of data that a task should operate on.
 This concept is made up of two parameters, both of which are `datetime` objects:
     - `data_interval_start`: The start date and time of the data interval.
 For scheduled DAG Runs, this is the same time as the logical date.
     - `data_interval_end`: The end date and time of the data interval.
 For scheduled DAG Runs, this may be the same time as the *next* logical date, depending on whether your timetable has "holes" in it.
 - **Logical Date**: Formerly execution date.
 The same as the `data_interval_start.`
 - **Run After**: The earliest time the DAG can be scheduled.
 This date is shown in the Airflow UI, and may be the same as the `data_interval_end` depending on your DAG's timetable.
-- `schedule_interval`: A parameter that can be set at the DAG level to define when that DAG will be run.
+- **`schedule_interval`**: A parameter that can be set at the DAG level to define when that DAG will be run.
 This argument accepts cron expressions or timedelta objects (see the next section for more on this).
-- `timetable`: A property of a DAG that dictates the data interval and logical date for each DAG Run.
+- **`timetable`**: A property of a DAG that dictates the data interval and logical date for each DAG Run.
 Timetables can be defined explicitly within the DAG (more on this below), or will be determined automatically by Airflow in cases where a `schedule_interval` is provided.
-- `start_date`: The first date your DAG will be executed.
+- **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
-- `end_date`: The last date your DAG will be executed.
+- **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.
 - **Backfilling and Catchup**: We won't cover these concepts in depth here, but they can be related to scheduling.
 We recommend reading [the documentation](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#backfill-and-catchup) on them to understand how they work and whether they're relevant for your use case.

-Note: in this guide we do not cover the `execution_date` concept, which has been deprecated as of Airflow 2.2.
+> Note: in this guide we do not cover the `execution_date` concept, which has been deprecated as of Airflow 2.2.
 If you are using older versions of Airflow, review [this doc](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) for more on `execution_date`.

 As a simple example of how these concepts fit together, say we have a DAG that is scheduled to run every 5 minutes.
 Taking the most recent DAG Run, the logical date is `2021-10-08 19:12:36`, which is the same as the data interval start shown in the screenshot below.
 The data interval end is 5 minutes later.